Siegfried, Count of Guînes

-There is also a legend that around 965 Siegfried fell in love with Elftrude, daughter of Arnulf I, Count of Flanders, and Elftrude became pregnant.
-That same year, Siegfried died and Elftrude had a posthumous son, baptised as Ardolf (Ardolph), who became the first Count of Guînes.
+There is also a legend that around 965 Siegfried fell in love with Elftrude, daughter of Arnulf I of Flanders, and Elftrude became pregnant.
+That same year, Siegfried died and Elftrude had a posthumous son, baptised as Ardolf (Ardolph), who became the first count of Guînes.

 Although this has been accepted by a number of historians, such as Siegfried Rösch, there are no contemporary records of these events, as the earliest recorded history was written 200 years later.
 Thus, his existence is obscure.
-He is mentioned for the first time at the beginning of the 13th century in the chronicle of the Counts of Guînes by Lambert of Ardres as the progenitor of the Count's house.
+He is mentioned for the first time at the beginning of the 13th century in the chronicle of the counts of Guînes by Lambert of Ardres as the progenitor of the Count's house.
 Lambert's writings are questionable because he appears to be a chronicler “who makes mistakes, distorts, invents if necessary”.

 Lambert puts Siegfried's arrival in Guînes around 928 and puts his death in 965 or 966, shortly after the death of Arnulf I of Flanders.